jetbasrawi/go.geteventstore/examples/01-read-write-events/README.md

 The example is simple and well commented and should explain how everything works.

-Once the server is up simply **go run** main.go from the read-write-event directory.
+Once the GetEventStore server is up simply **go run** main.go from the read-write-event directory.

 ```
 $ go run main.go